Financial Aid Myths vs. Facts

 Many students (and parents) think that if a parent does not claim a student as a dependent on taxes that the student is independent.
 This is not the case.

-If you are a student that does not fit one of the criteria above but you have sufficient proof that you should be considered independent, pleaes complete the Petition for Dependency Override.
+If you are a student that does not fit one of the criteria above but you have sufficient proof that you should be considered independent, please complete the Petition for Dependency Override.
 Please note that completion of this form does not guarantee a change in dependency status.

 Federal and State aid can be used for winter and summer session.

-Students enrolled for Summer Session courses are eligible for unused portions of Pell Grants and Stafford Loans.
+Students enrolled for Summer Session courses can use the unused portions of Pell Grants and Stafford Loans.
 If a student was awarded aid for the academic year that they did not use because they either: did not enroll for one semester (or both), reduced their aid amount, or were not eligible due to not being enrolled in enough credits, they can apply to use that aid for the summer.
 The Summer Loan form can be found on the forms section of the Financial Aid webpage.
 Students should be aware that State aid is not offered during the summer.
 If you are a student that does not have leftover aid, you can apply for a private loan.

 Students should be aware that winter session is not eligible for Federal or State financial aid.
 If you need assistance for the winter session please look into a private loan.

-All students should be aware that balances on your account at the end of the academic year cannot be rolled over to paid by next year's Financial Aid.
-Therefore any balance you incur during the academic year must be paid in full prior to the start of the Fall semester as that is the beginning of the next academic year.
+All students should be aware that balances on your account at the end of the academic year cannot be rolled over to be paid by next year's Financial Aid.
+Therefore, any balance you incur during the academic year must be paid in full prior to the start of the Fall semester as that is the beginning of the next academic year.